MelissaPabst/SavvyDAPython/Week2/Class1.md

 1
 >>> my_obj_index.size
 6
-# OR by combining methods...
+# OR by calling methods on the index objects
 >>> my_obj.index.shape
 (6,)
 >>> my_obj.index.size